 Sales assets your team will actually use

-Your sales assets don’t suck because of the deck.
 They suck because product, marketing, and sales aren’t telling the same story.

 I find what’s actually broken, fix it fast, and turn it into assets your reps won’t reject.